-- A proven track record expanding and cultivating donor relationships long term, including the ability to personally solicit and close significant gifts and to empower others within the charity to do so as well.
+- A proven record of accomplishment expanding and cultivating donor relationships long term, including the ability to personally solicit and close significant gifts and to empower others within the charity to do so as well.

 - Ability to communicate effectively and influence and engage a wide range of individuals; must have a desire to work in a team-based, collaborative environment and be able to engage productively with thestaff, Board of Trustees, and outside constituencies; ability to employ social networking and new media techniques to reach donors, and craft programs and materials to engage donors.

 - Strong entrepreneurial spirit and ability to thrive in a small organization with limited resources.